zowe/docs-site/docs/user-guide/configure-instance-directory.md

 **Note:** Unlike the ports needed by the Zowe runtime for its Zowe Application Framework and z/OS Services which must be unused, the terminal ports are expected to be in use.

-- `ZOWE_ZLUX_SSH_PORT`: The Zowe desktop contains an application *VT Terminal* which opens a terminal to z/OS inside the Zowe desktop web page.
+- `ZOWE_ZLUX_SSH_PORT`: The Zowe desktop contains an application *VT Terminal* which opens a terminal session to z/OS UNIX System Services (USS) inside the Zowe desktop web page.
 This port is the number used by the z/OS SSH service and defaults to 22.
 The USS command `netstat -b | grep SSHD1` can be used to display the SSH port used on a z/OS system.
-- `ZOWE_ZLUX_TELNET_PORT`: The Zowe desktop contains an application *TN 3270 Terminal* which opens a 3270 emulator inside the Zowe desktop web page.
-This port is the number used by the z/OS telnet service and defaults to 23.
-The USS command `netstat -b | grep TN3270` can be used to display the telnet port used on a z/OS system.
+- `ZOWE_ZLUX_TELNET_PORT`: The Zowe desktop contains an application *3270 Terminal* which opens a 3270 terminal emulator inside the Zowe desktop web page.
+This port is the number used by the TN3270E server and defaults to 23.
+The USS command `netstat -b | grep TN3270` can be used to display the TN3270E server port used on a z/OS system.
-- `ZOWE_ZLUX_SECURITY_TYPE`: The *TN 3270 Terminal* application needs to know whether the telnet service is using `tls` or `telnet` for security.
-The default value is blank for `telnet`.
+- `ZOWE_ZLUX_SECURITY_TYPE`: The *3270 Terminal* application needs to know whether the TN3270E server is using `tls` for security.
+The default value is blank for `telnet`, meaning that the connection between the Zowe Application Server and the TN3270E server is not encrypted.
+Configuring TLS is recommended, particularly if the Zowe Application Server connects to the TN3270E server via any physical network.